Internet Providers in Princeton, WV

 The data listed here is primarily sourced from provider coverage reports specific to the area, and is against private databases to provide more useful resources than governmental websites.
 Speeds and pricing data is sourced by our research team, who collect tens of thousands of data points every year.

-Frontier Communications is a common second choice, serving Princeton with a maximum download speed of 24 Mbps.
+Frontier Communications is a common second choice, serving Princeton with a maximum download speed of 115 Mbps.
 Wired broadband isn't the only option for Internet access in Princeton.
 For example, fixed wireless providers such as GigaBeam Networks can offer 50 Mbps or more over direct wireless technology.
+Aside from home broadband, there are 2 providers in city limits with specialized enterprise and smb technologies like SD-WAN.
+The small business providers listed here include every local provider with explicit business packages on their website, but keep in mind that consumer-focused companies might have unlisted business packages as well.

 According to the most recent FCC data and direct provider reports, Viasat Internet and HughesNet are the strongest providers in Princeton as measured by coverage.
 As the interactive map below demonstrates, the more common providers often overlap around Princeton.